RakhithJK/dbeaver-dbeaver-wiki/Working-with-Spatial-GIS-data.md

 Spatial data is a geometry or geography value that can be represented on a map or a graph.
 A geometry object consists of a series of points.
 [Please find more details here](https://en.wikipedia.org/wiki/Spatial_database).

-DBeaver's support of spatial data covers the following databases:
+DBeaver's support of spatial data covers following databases:
 - PostgreSQL (PostGIS)
 - MySQL
 - SQLite (GeoPackage)